 RDA/SE is one of the regional divisions of Regional Dance America (RDA), a national association of dance companies founded in 1988 to promote the artistic development of pre-professional dance companies throughout the United States.
 Participation in RDA gives our dancers outstanding additional training, experience, scholarship and networking opportunities in the greater dance community.
 Visit the RDA/SE page on the RDA website for more information about this great organization.

 Auditions for the upcoming season are held in the Spring at the main studio of the Tolbert Yilmaz School of Dance.
-Online pre-registration opens 3-4 weeks in advance of the auditions; onsite registration is available on audition day for an additional fee.
-To participate in the audition, each dancer must pay a fee corresponding to the number of companies they want to be considered for and provide a head shot (optional but encouraged).
-LEARN MORE about auditions for the upcoming season.
+Online pre-registration opens 3-4 weeks in advance.
+To participate in the audition, each dancer must pay a fee corresponding to the number of companies they want to be considered for and are encouraged provide a head shot (optional).

-For Ballet Company auditions, dancers should wear black leotards, pink tights, and ballet shoes.
+Ballet Company: dancers should wear black leotards, pink tights, and ballet shoes.
 Dancers already on pointe will be asked to wear pointe shoes.

 Movement Collective: dancers should wear black leotards and footless tights.

-Company auditions consist of a technique class based on age, one for Ballet and one for Modern.
+Company auditions consist of a technique class based on age, one for Ballet and one for MoCo.
 Dancers do not need to prepare pieces in advance.